WondermondoΒ πŸ’–Β Categories of wonders

 • Mineral springs – springs whose water contains dissolved substances and can have an altered taste and various other characteristics.

-• Spring tufa, travertine, and other formations – locations where springs have deposited solid sediments travertine, salt, and other materials that have formed natural terraces or other interesting formations.
+• Spring tufa, travertine, and other formations – locations where springs have deposited solid sediments, such as travertine, salt, and other materials that have formed natural terraces or other interesting formations.

 • Subaquatic springs – springs that leave the ground under the water level of another waterbody (sea, larger river, lake).